Learner Recruitment & Employer Support:

 Ability to lead by example, form positive relationships and energise colleagues to deliver exceptional care then we’d love to hear from you

-The successful Senior Care Assistant will receive an excellent salary up to £15.30 per hour and the annual salary up to £30,630.60 per annum.
-This exciting position is a permanent full time role for 38.5 hours a week working through Nights.
+The successful Senior Care Assistant will receive an excellent salary of £15.30 per hour.
+This exciting position is a permanent part time role working on nights.
 In return for your hard work and commitment you will receive the following generous benefits:

 28 days holiday (including bank holidays) and an option to buy annual leave